TriplyDB/Documentation/docs/triply-client-js/index.md

 path: "/docs/triplydb-js"
 ---

 **TriplyDB.js** is the official programming library for interacting with [TriplyDB](https://triply.cc/docs/triply-db-getting-started).
-TriplyDB.js allows you to automate most operations that can be performed through the TriplyDB GUI.
+TriplyDB.js allows you to automate operations that would otherwise be performed in the TriplyDB GUI.

 TriplyDB.js is implemented in [TypeScript](https://www.typescriptlang.org).
+TypeScript is a type-safe language that transpiles to JavaScript.

 Please contact [support@triply.cc](mailto:support@triply.cc) for questions and suggestions.

-# 1. Getting started
+# 1. Setting up a project

-In this section we set up a simple project that uses TriplyDB.js.
-Most of these steps are generic for setting up a Yarn-based TypeScript project.
+In this section we explain how to set up a project that uses TriplyDB.js.
+Most of these steps are generic steps for setting up a modern TypeScript project.

+## 1.1 Read-only project

+We start by setting up a read-only project.
+This allows us to focus on setting up the TypeScript/JavaScript aspects of the project correctly.
+We will use public data from the TriplyDB catalog located at <https://triplydb.com>.

-1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) on your system.
+1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) on your system:

+   - Node.js is the runtime that allows your to run JavaScript (and thus TypeScript) code outside of a web browser.
+   - Yarn is a modern package manager for handling JavaScript/TypeScript dependencies.

 2. Create a directory for your project: